jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/graphs/index.rst

 Graphs
 ======

+.. note:: To start using these widgets, make sure to add ``graph`` as a widget specifier, when installing
+          accwidgets, or use ``all-widgets``.
+More on :ref:`install:Specifying dependencies`.

 The Graph library is based on the pure Python plotting library `PyQtGraph <http://www.pyqtgraph.org/>`__ and extends it with features inspired by `JDataViewer <https://wikis.cern.ch/display/InCA/JDVE+-+Demos>`__.
 It uses the coordinate system based on `PyQtGraph's PlotWidget <http://www.pyqtgraph.org/documentation/plotting.html>`__ but provides a more